DORA vs POPIA

 Implementation Overview

-Conduct gap analyses per 2024 RTS, develop policies, test programs by January 2025.
+Conduct gap analyses per 2024 RTS, develop policies, and maintain test programs established by January 2025.
 Targets EU financial entities; involves training, tools, audits.
 Tailored by size/complexity.

 POPIA Details